michaelnny/rl4llm/README.md

 - **Clean Architecture**: Clearly separates low-level operations from algorithmic logic.

 > [!IMPORTANT]
 > Currently only tested on single-node setups with a tiny size LLM.
-Need support/volunteers to help with heavy testing and improvements.
+Need support/volunteers to help with testing and improvements.

 ## Supported RL Algorithms